IELTS Cue Card Sample 21 - Describe a friend from your childhood

 Model Answer 2:

 Childhood has its speciality and magic and sometimes childhood friends are unforgettable.
 One such friend I recall was Masud who I still remember.
 Our friendship lasted only for a year and after that, he moved to a different city with his parents.
-I met him at our first day in school.
-I was late for school due to a bad traffic and when I reached my classroom, I thought that all of the seats have been occupied and I was desperately looking for a place to sit.
+I met him on our first day of school.
+I was late for school due to bad traffic and when I reached my classroom, I thought that all of the seats have been occupied and I was desperately looking for a place to sit.
 The class teacher asked my name and announced to make a seat for me.
 I found that one of the boys was asking me to go over there and sit beside him.
 This very boy was Masud and I was grateful to him.

 In the tiffin time, I shared my foods with him and talked about lots of things.
 From that next day, we started sitting next to each other and our friendship began to flourish.
 I found that he collects stamps as a hobby and I was excited to find this common hobby between us.
 We were very close friends and after one year I heard that he would be moving to a new city as his father has been transferred there.
 I did not know his postal address and as a consequence, I could not communicate him.
 We did not meet each other after that but he was such a good and close friend that I still miss him sometimes.